krayin/krayin-docs/docs/1.x/packages/store-data-through-repositories.md

 ### Setting Up CategoryRepository in Webkul/Category Package

-Start by creating a `Repository` folder within the `Webkul/Category/src/` directory.
-This folder will house the repository class responsible for handling category-related database operations.Create a file named `CategoryRepository.php`.
+Start by creating a `Repository` directory within the `Webkul/Category/src/` directory.
+This directory will house the repository class responsible for handling category-related database operations.Create a file named `CategoryRepository.php`.

 ```
   └── packages